 If you can’t come up with these numbers, you cannot systematically improve your business with the least amount of effort and headache.
 Again, these must be averages or you’ll find yourself swimming in confusion with too many numbers and details.

-The point is to make all this confrontable so you can work with the info to make improvements.
+The point is to make all this easier to confront so you can make improvements.
 You can get much more detailed later and that’s a big part of what really successful businesses do.

 Narrowing it down

 From here, you look at what you are specifically doing to grow or maintain your business.
 Each of your marketing activities will fall under one of those ‘three ways’.
-Figure out those numbers.
+Figure out those numbers or have us help you.

 How you work the concept of ‘the three ways to grow a business’ to your advantage is simple.
 List everything you do to market and promote your business and place them under one of those three ways to grow a business.
 You have the averages for each and those are the baselines you measure from for making improvements.